tensorlakeai/indexify/docs/docs/usecases/audio_extraction.md

 # Audio Extraction

 We are going to build a pipeline where we will upload a few episodes of the "All In" podcast and ask questions about them.
+We will also show how you can also get the transcription directly.

 ### Install the Indexify Extractor SDK and the Indexify Client
 ```bash